jaegertracing/documentation/content/docs/1.21/getting-started.md

 weight: 2
 ---

+If you are new to distributed tracing, please check the [Introduction](../) page.

 ## Instrumentation

 Your applications must be instrumented before they can send tracing data to Jaeger backend.
 Check the [Client Libraries](../client-libraries) section for information about how to use the OpenTracing API and how to initialize and configure Jaeger tracers.